-Dextrose prolotherapy is particularly beneficial for torn or strained ligaments and tendons.
+Dextrose prolotherapy is particularly beneficial for torn or strained ligaments and tendons as it tightens laxity in joints by stimulation of collagen production.
 It is also helps to restore cartilage that has degenerated due to injury or osteoarthritis.
-Although not as effective as other forms of regenerative cellular treatments, such as PRP or stem cell procedures, many conditions that are not severe respond well, making dextrose prolotherapy a cost-effective choice.
+Although not as effective for some conditions as other forms of regenerative cellular treatments, such as PRP or Stem Cell Therapy, many conditions respond well, making dextrose prolotherapy a cost-effective choice.

 Why prolotherapy instead of cortisone?